 As part of our efforts to implement a true firm-wide approach to ESG integration, each investment team is assigned one or more ESG Champions.
 ESG Champions have specific sustainability-related objectives, including undertaking an external ESG certification, joining monthly calls with in-house and external experts on sustainability and accessing dedicated sustainability resources.
-They act as ESG integration lead within their team, ensuring processes to integrate ESG are embedded in their investment strategies and overseeing the articulation of said ESG integration in teams' materials.
-They are ESG experts within their team, first in line to help their colleagues with issues around sustainability, encouraging ESG allocation of capital and engagement efforts.
+They act as sustainability integration lead within their team, ensuring processes to integrate sustainability experts within their investment strategies and overseeing the articulation of said sustainability integration in teams' materials.
+They are sustainability experts within their team, first in line to help their colleagues with issues around sustainability, encouraging sustainability allocation of capital and engagement efforts.
 They are also the primary point of contact of the Sustainability Centre within investment teams, BNPP AM's centre of expertise on sustainability.